gavindidrichsen/bolt_dynamic_inventory/README.md

 # BoltDynamicInventory

-A Bolt inventory generator for Orbstack VMs.
+A Bolt inventory generator for VMs on various providers including orbstack and vmpooler.

 ## Usage